wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;Even when they are justified?

-**M:**&ensp;Emotional reactions, born of ignorance or inadvertence, are never justified.
+**M:**&ensp;Emotional reäctions, born of ignorance or inadvertence, are never justified.
 Seek a clear mind and a clean heart.
 All you need is to keep quietly alert, enquiring into the real nature of yourself.
 This is the only way to peace.

 <script>
 export default {